Canadian Imperial Bank of Commerce (TSX:CM)

 • AGM 2025

-The meeting featured leadership succession announcements, strong financial results, and approval of all board-recommended items.
-Shareholder proposals on ESG and compensation transparency were discussed but not approved, with the board emphasizing ongoing engagement and readiness for economic challenges.
+The meeting featured strong financial results, leadership succession, and approval of all board proposals.
+Shareholder proposals on sustainability, transparency, and compensation were discussed but not approved.
+The board addressed economic, trade, and climate risks, emphasizing resilience and ongoing stakeholder engagement.

 • A relationship-focused, technology-driven strategy is driving above-market growth, especially in mass affluent and credit card segments.
 Imperial Service and the Costco partnership are key growth engines, while proactive risk management and data analytics support efficiency and margin expansion.

-• Record Q1 results with 17% revenue growth and 22% higher adjusted EPS, driven by strong performance across all business units, robust credit quality, and disciplined capital management.
-CET1 ratio rose to 13.5%, and positive operating leverage was maintained.
+• Record Q1 results with 17% revenue growth and 22% higher adjusted EPS, driven by strong performance across all business units and robust risk management.
+CET1 ratio rose to 13.5%, and share buybacks continued, while prudent credit provisions addressed macroeconomic uncertainties.

 • Management reaffirmed a 15%+ ROE target, driven by constructive margins, volume growth, and disciplined capital deployment.
 Mortgage renewals, digital investments, and a relationship-based strategy underpin growth, while risk management and technology remain central.